tamucc-comp-bio/classroom_repo_2025/README.md

 7. Typeset with `LaTeX` or `MarkDown` variants
 8. Use the most popular open-source tools for biological data manipulation

+1. Recognize, describe, and organize data into “tidy” data structures
+2. Locate scientific data repositories and download data
+3. Operate UNIX/LINUX (super)computers from command line
+4. Construct and modify computer programming/scripting logic structures for processing biological data
+5. Describe and use regular expressions to query data
+6. Use version control software (git) in coordination with GitHub to organize and manage projects
+7. Typeset with MarkDown
+8. Use the most popular open-source tools for biological data manipulation
+	a.
+Shell scripting (bash)
+	b.
+Statistical computing (R, tidyverse)
+	c.
+Scientific computing (python)
+9. Use large language models effectively to assist in data processing.

 </p>
 </details>